pistarlab/pistarlab/pistarlab/doc_dist/_sources/index.rst.txt

 Who is piSTAR Lab for?
 ------------------
-* AI Enthusiests and Students:
+* AI Enthusiasts and Students:
    * Have fun experimenting with state-of-the-art AI Agents.
 No coding required.
    * Gain a better intuition about reinforcement learning by creating your own agents.
 * Reinforcement Learning Researchers and Engineers:
-   * Show case your algorithms by creating extensions for other users to enjoy.
+   * Showcase your algorithms by creating extensions for other users to enjoy.
 No restrictive framework/library requirements.
    * Import your externally trained agents.
    * Use piSTAR Lab in your development workflow.
    * Try your algorithm on newly available environments with just a few clicks